What to do if…

 Short answer

-Stop the dryer, turn it off, and unplug it (if safe).
-If you see smoke or flames—or the smell is strong and worsening—evacuate and call 911.
+Stop the dryer and do not restart it.
+If you see smoke or flames, smell gas, or the burnt smell is strong and worsening, leave the home and call 911 from a safe place.

 Do not do these things

-• Don’t restart the dryer after only cleaning the lint screen if the smell was unusually hot/burnt (the exhaust path may still be restricted).
+- Don’t restart the dryer after only cleaning the lint screen; the duct or outside vent may still be restricted.

-• Don’t pull the dryer away from the wall or disconnect venting while anything is hot or smoking.
+- Don’t pull the dryer away from the wall, disconnect venting, or touch the back of the dryer while anything is hot, smoking, or sparking.

 What to do now

-• Clean the lint screen thoroughly (and remove any lint you can safely reach around the screen housing).
+- Remove only the lint you can safely reach around the lint screen housing.

-• If you rent: notify your landlord/property manager in writing that you’ve stopped using the dryer due to an overheating/burnt smell and suspected vent restriction, and request urgent service.
+- If you rent, tell your landlord or property manager in writing that you stopped using the dryer because of an unusually hot or burnt smell and a possible vent restriction, and ask for urgent service.

-• If you own: arrange a qualified appliance technician and/or a professional dryer-vent cleaning service, especially if the vent run is long, goes through walls/ceilings, or you can’t verify it’s clear.
+- If you own the dryer, arrange a qualified appliance technician or professional dryer-vent cleaning service, especially if the vent run goes through walls, ceilings, a roof, or a long duct path.

-7. Check for recalls/safety notices.
-Find the dryer’s model and serial number and check the U.S. Consumer Product Safety Commission (CPSC) recall database.
-If it’s recalled, follow the official instructions and do not use until remedied.
+- Find the dryer’s model and serial number and check the CPSC recall database.
+If the dryer is recalled, follow the official recall instructions and do not use it until the remedy is completed.

 What can wait

-• You don’t need to dismantle the dryer or run tools through concealed ducting right now if you’re not confident doing it safely.
+- You do not need to run tools through concealed ducting if you are not confident doing it safely.

-• You don’t need to decide today whether to replace the dryer—first confirm venting is clear and the appliance is safe.
+- You do not need to decide today whether to replace the dryer.

 Important reassurance